How does a person get ALS?

-ALS (akylosing spondylitis) belongs to a group of disorders known as motor neuron diseases (MND).
+ALS (amyotrophic lateral sclerosis) belongs to a group of disorders known as motor neuron diseases (MND).
 The disease causes gradual damage to the nerve cells (motor neurons).

 Motor neurons extend from the brain to the spinal cord and to muscles throughout the body.
 They are responsible for carrying messages between the brain, spinal cord and the voluntary muscles that help you do various tasks such as grasping objects, talking, eating, dressing up and moving around.
 In ALS, the death of these neurons stops the transfer of messages from the brain and spinal cord to the muscles.